sybilhoangRG/support.balsamiq.com/content/sales/spaceownerleft.md

 draft: ''
 ---

-If you're reading this, you probably have been wireframing projects in a Space owned by someone else.
+If you're reading this, you probably have been working in a Space owned by someone else.
 Most of the time, that someone else is a colleague or staff member at your organization.

 If that person leaves, it's important to understand that the "ownership" of the Space is not automatically transferred to someone else.
 In fact, ownership is something that we take seriously, and we do everything possible to ensure we comply with our [Terms of Use and Privacy Policy](https://docs.balsamiq.com/cloud/tos/).